-PC Connection, Inc. is a Fortune 1000 Global Solutions Provider that simplifies the IT customer experience, guiding the connection between people and technology.
-The Company's dedicated Account Managers partner with customers to design, deploy, and support cutting-edge IT environments using the latest hardware, software, and services.
+PC Connection, Inc. is a Fortune 1000 Global Solutions Provider that simplifies the information technology, or IT, customer experience, guiding the connection between people and technology.
+The Company's dedicated account managers partner with customers to design, deploy, and support cutting-edge IT environments using the latest hardware, software, and services.
 The Company provides a wide range of IT solutions, from the desktop to the cloud-including computer systems, data center solutions, software and peripheral equipment, networking communications, and other products and accessories that the Company purchases from manufacturers, distributors, and other suppliers.
-The Company also offers comprehensive portfolio of managed services and professional services.
+In 2023, the Company restructured and combined its Technology Solutions Group and Technical Sales Organization into one organization to be referred to as the Technology Solutions Organization, or TSO.
+The Company's TSO and state-of-the-art Technology Integration and Distribution Center with ISO 9001:2015 certified technical configuration lab offer end-to-end services related to the design, configuration, and implementation of IT solutions.
+The Company also provides a comprehensive portfolio of managed services and professional services.
 These services are performed by the Company's personnel and by third-party providers.
 The Company's GlobalServe offering ensures worldwide coverage for the Company's multinational customers, delivering global procurement solutions through the Company's network of in-country suppliers in over 150 countries.